natanzi/ts-xapp/README.md

 ## 🤝 Contributing
 Your contributions can enhance this xApp!
 Fork the repository and submit a pull request with your changes.

-This version of the README is more concise, organized, and uses consistent formatting.
-It should provide a clearer overview and instructions for users.